Colton Underwood Goes Commando—And ‘Bachelor In Paradise’ Fans Go Crazy

 In an ending sequence on Tuesday’s Bachelor in Paradise, which you can see below, Underwood told fellow cast members Astrid Loch, Kevin Wendt, and yes, new girlfriend Tia Booth, that he never wears underwear because he finds it to be restrictive.
 Loch hilariously chimed in that she feels the same way about socks.

 Colton Underwood’s underwear revelation had Bachelor in Paradise fans buzzing.
 Some fans tagged the former NFL player “Commando Colton,” while others said the hilarious segment was the best part of the show.
-(Tia’s face alone after she heard the news was priceless.
-But hey, at least he doesn’t wear tighty whities.)
+Tia’s face alone after she heard the news was priceless.
+But hey, at least he doesn’t wear tighty whities.

 Bachelor in Paradise fans took to Twitter to chime in on Colton’s super personal reveal, which he made while wearing white pants, by the way.
 Underwood himself posted to Twitter to tell his mom that America now knows his secret, and to sweetly apologize to her for his latest reality TV bombshell.